aristoteleo/dynamo_readthedocs/docs/source/notebooks/perturbation_introduction_theory.rst

 :math:`\newcommand{\pdv}[2]{\dfrac{\partial #1}{\partial #2}} \newcommand{\trp}{\mathsf{T}}`

-We leverage the analytical Jacobian of the reconstructed vector field function to make :math:`\textit{in silico}` genetic perturbation and predict cell-fate outcomes after the perturbation, showcased in :ref:`this figure<dynamo_fig7_a>`.
+We leverage the analytical Jacobian of the reconstructed vector field function to make :math:`\textit{in-silico}` genetic perturbations and predict cell-fate outcomes after the perturbation, showcased in :ref:`this figure<dynamo_fig7_a>`.

 .. _dynamo_fig7_a:
 .. figure:: dynamo_paper_figures/fig7_a.png
     :align: center

-    In silico genetic perturbation of the velocity vector field. i) In silico perturbation can predict the gene-wise response. ii) In silico perturbation can predict the cell fate trajectory after genetic perturbation by integrating the displacement of velocities across cells.
+    In silico genetic perturbation of the velocity vector field. i) In-silico perturbations can predict the gene-wise response. ii) In silico perturbations can predict the cell fate trajectory after genetic perturbation by integrating the displacement of velocities across cells.

-Mathematically, for gene :math:`i` in any cell, the genetic perturbation effects or change in its velocity (or more accurately, the vector field) w.r.t. to small perturbations in the expression of all genes in the network (encoded by the Jacobian matrix :math:`\boldsymbol J`), :math:`\mathrm dx_1`, :math:`\mathrm dx_2`,…, :math:`\mathrm dx_n`, can
+Mathematically, for gene :math:`i` in any cell, the genetic perturbation effects or changes in its velocity (or more accurately, the vector field) w.r.t. to small perturbations in the expression of all genes in the network (encoded by the Jacobian matrix :math:`\boldsymbol J`), :math:`\mathrm dx_1`, :math:`\mathrm dx_2`,…, :math:`\mathrm dx_n`, can